swiftmailer/swiftmailer/docs/book/en/08-Sending-Messages.markdown

  * Create a Message.

- * Send the message via the `batchSend()` method on the Mailer object.
+ * Iterate over the recipients and send message via the `send()` method on the Mailer object.

 Each recipient of the messages receives a different copy with only their own email address on the `To:` field.
-An integer is returned which includes the number of successful recipients.
-If none of the recipients could be sent to then zero will be returned, which equates to a boolean `false`.
-If you set two `To:` recipients and three `Bcc:` recipients in the message and all of the recipients are delivered to successfully then the value 5 will be returned.

 >**NOTE**
 >In the following example, two emails are sent.
 One to each of